thoughtbot/neat/README.md

 ```
-  Neat will soon no longer be actively maintianed.
+  Neat will soon no longer be actively maintained.
 As CSS progresses, CSS grid/flexbox becomes such a
-  compelling oppertunity that the need for float based grid systems become less necessary.
+  compelling opportunity that the need for float based grid systems become less necessary.
 As per
   our guides we will now be favoring these native CSS tools to Neat.
 ```